 PERAZZA: What do you see in the future for digital comics?

 DE CAMPI: I think we’re going to see short, fully-animated trailers/intros.
 I think there will be a lot more borrowed from video games – not necessarily “Choose Your Own Adventure” (but I’d love to see that done really well.
 I fear the production of the redundant plot lines would make it financially unviable, though) – but, other video game tricks and tropes: looped atmosphere animations, looped music, SFX on transitions.
 I think digital comics have barely reached 15% of their potential.
 And if some nice entertainment company would just give me a good budget and a skilled coder, I will happily take that frontier and march it well forwards into the unknown.
 Ad astra!

 PERAZZA: On est ad astra mollis e terris via!

-If you’re interested in seeing Alex’s storytelling technique in action you should check out VALENTINE on Thrillbent.
-Alex is also the creator of SMOKE/ASHES and GRINDHOUSE, both available from Dark Horse Comics.
-Of course, for the social media minded, you can also follow Alex on Twitter, Tumblr, and Facebook.
+If you’re interested in seeing Alex’s storytelling technique in action you should follow her on Twitter and Facebook.
+Alex is also the creator of SMOKE/ASHES and GRINDHOUSE, both published from Dark Horse Comics.